latchbio/latch/docs/source/getting_started/quick_start.md

     return LatchFile(str(sam_file), "latch:///covid_assembly.sam")
 ```

-<i>1.1 Decorating a task</i>
+### 1.1 Decorating a task

 The decorator `@small_task` is used to specify that a Python function is a task within a workflow.
 In other words, if you <i>don't</i> use the decorator, Latch will treat it as a normal Python helper function.
 Using the function in your workflow would throw an error.

 The decorator is also used to determine the resources the task is expected to consume (eg. CPU, RAM, GPU) at runtime.
 Read more about how you can annotate tasks with different resource requirements [here](../basics/defining_cloud_resources.md).

-<i>1.2.
-Definining Typed Inputs </i>
+### 1.2.
+Definining Typed Inputs

 All inputs to a task must be typed.
 The types can be any valid Python type (e.g. `str`, `int`, `List`, etc.) or Latch-specific types, such as `LatchFile` or `LatchDir`.

 There are two reasons why typing your inputs is important.
 One, it maintains the integrity of the workflow, ensuring that the output of a previous task has the same type as the input of the next task.
 Second, Latch SDK parses the type of your input to generate the right front-end component at registration.
 For example, if you specify the input has type `str`, Latch would generate an input box that allows user to enter a string.
-Similarly, if you specify type `LatchFile` for a FastQ file, Latch would generate a button that says <b>Browse File</b>, allowing you to browse data on Latch.
+Similarly, if you specify type `LatchFile` for a FastQ file, Latch would generate a button that says **Browse File**, allowing you to browse data on Latch.

 <!-- Code and pictures here -->

 You can see an exhaustive list of all parameter types supported on Latch [here](../basics/parameter_types.md).

-<i>1.3.
-Resolving Input File Path</i>
+### 1.3.
+Resolving Input File Path

 One common pattern you'd notice in tasks is calling `local_path` on an input parameter of type `LatchFile`: